This post contains affiliate links. For more information, please read our disclosure policy.

 The Chronicle of Georgia is sets of giant statues placed on a hill.
 It is exceptionally huge; it looks like the Georgian version of Stonehenge.
 What makes it unbelievable is that it turns out not many people, even the locals, know about this marvelous Tbilisi point of interest.

-The site is filled with impressive statues made by the sculptor Zurab Tsereteli who started this project in 1985, and this project is considered as an unfinished one.
+The site is filled with impressive statues made by the sculptor Zurab Tsereteli who started this project in 1985, and this project is considered an unfinished one.

 Visit The Most Iconic Woman in Georgia

-One of the most iconic places to visit in Tbilisi is the Mother Georgia Statue.
+One of the most iconic places to visit in Tbilisi is the Mother, Georgia Statue.
 You should go here if you visit Tbilisi.
 The aluminum statue was made by the famous Georgian sculptor Elguja Amashukeli.

 This colossal statue was placed in the Sololaki Hill in 1958 during the celebration of the city’s 1500th anniversary.
-Locally known as Kartlis Deda, the figure depicts a woman wearing traditional Georgian dress, holding wine and swords in her hands.
+Locally known as Kartlis Deda, the figure depicts a woman wearing a traditional Georgian dress, holding wine and swords in her hands.